 - Accessibility.
 You and the computer on which you installed the software have to be in the same place to use QuickBooks Desktop.
 Not so with QuickBooks Online. - Cost.
-You pay for QuickBooks Desktop upfront and can use that version for as long as you want.
-However, to maintain full usability of the software, we recommend budgeting for a full upgrade every 3 years.
-Alternatively, the Desktop Plus edition is a subscription model that includes a support plan, online backup, and the latest edition every year. - Backup.
+You pay for QuickBooks Desktop annually via a subscription that includes a support plan, online backup, and the latest edition every year. - Backup.
 QuickBooks Desktop provides automatic backup tools, including the ability to store your company file in the cloud.
 But you do have to set up and maintain your backups.
 QuickBooks Online is constantly backed up. - Updates and upgrades.
 When you use QuickBooks Desktop, you're occasionally asked to install updates as you launch it.
 And to get the latest version, you have to upgrade once a year.
 QuickBooks Online is always current.
 You always have the latest version that includes incremental updates. - Multiple users.
 If you want to allow employees some access to QuickBooks Online, you don't have to pay anything beyond the monthly subscription price to accommodate them.
 Each version of QuickBooks Online supports a specific number of users; the maximum is 25.
 QuickBooks Desktop's most advanced version, Enterprise, allows you to scale up to 40 users.
 But you'll have to add a license for each additional user, which increases the price.

-"QuickBooks" Desktop provides automatic backup tools.

-QuickBooks" Online is constantly backed up."
+"QuickBooks® Desktop provides automatic backup tools.
+QuickBooks® Online is constantly backed up."